Beuc/renpy-ttk/README.md

 ### Push your translation back to Ren'Py

-Compile your .po to .mo, and run `mo2tl`.
-This will update the translations in your `tl/*.rpy` files.
+Compile your `.po` to `.mo`, and run `mo2tl`.
+This will inject the translations in your `tl/*.rpy` files.

-Note: mot2tl.py can compile to .mo for you if `msgfmt` is in the PATH.
+Note: `mot2tl` can compile to `.mo` for you if `msgfmt` is in the PATH.

 ## Caveats

-Do not import Ren'Py existing translations again (tl2po) once you've updated it from a .po.
-This is because RTTK replaces untranslated strings with the originals (so the player won't get empty texts), hence a double import will import original texts as translations.
-Of course you can still import new untranslated strings as a POT template (tl2pot).
+Do not import Ren'Py existing translations again (`tl2po`) once you've updated it from a `.po`.
+This is because renpy-ttk replaces untranslated strings with the originals (so the player won't get empty texts), hence a double import will import original texts as translations.
+Of course you can still import new untranslated strings as a POT template (`tl2pot`).